Underdetermination in Classic and Modern Tests of General Relativity: The Geometric Trinity as a Case of Strong Underdetermination

 For example, \textcite{Knox2014-KNONSS} has argued that (traditional) NCT is the correct spacetime setting for Newtonian physics, because it has less `surplus' structure (by the same kinds of dynamical symmetry considerations as mentioned above in the case of the move to Galilean spacetime) than standard flat-spacetime Newtonian gravity.
 This position---that we should prefer a theory or framework with less surplus structure---is clearly a substantive philosophical position (albeit currently a popular one: see \textcite{Dasgupta2016-DASSAA-5} for further discussion).
 As \textcite{Knox2011-KNONTA} subscribes to this position, she argues that we can discriminate between GR and TEGR in favor of GR.
 This is because TEGR possesses an additional `internal' freedom to perform Lorentz transformations \parencite{ReadThesis}, meaning that TEGR has additional surplus structure when compared to GR.

-In addition to endorsing this reasoning, \textcite{Knox2011-KNONTA} furthermore---and separately---maintains that TEGR is parasitic upon GR because its inertial structure is in fact still that of GR, because gravitating but otherwise force-free bodies still follow geodesics of the Levi-Civita connection.
-Indeed, given that in STPG one also decomposes the Levi-Civita connection into a distinct connection plus a correction term (this time in terms of the distorsion tensor), Knox's points presented in the case of TEGR carries over straightforwardly to the case of STGR---thereby, she can maintain that gravitating but otherwise force-free bodies in STGR still follow geodesics of the Levi-Civita connection, and therefore STGR, like TEGR, is parasitic upon GR.
+In addition to endorsing this reasoning, \textcite{Knox2011-KNONTA} furthermore---and separately---maintains that we can discriminate against TEGR because it is parasitic upon GR (so the argument goes) both in terms of its fundamental ontology and its inertial structure.
+That is, she argues that it is \textit{really} the Levi-Civita connection that is doing all of the physical work in terms of defining conserved quantities as matter follows the minimal coupling rule with the Levi-Civita connection.
+Furthermore, in accordance with her views on spacetime functionalism (i.e.\ the role of spacetime is played by what defines inertial frames, where inertial frames are those in which the connection coefficients vanish), she argues that the inertial structure of TEGR is just that of GR because it is only the connection coefficients of the Levi-Civita connection that can be made to vanish.
+Taken together, \textcite[p.\ 274]{Knox2011-KNONTA} discriminates in favour of GR, arguing that the ``only coherent spacetime to be found in these theories (TEGR and GR) is the curved spacetime of GR'' because the ``spacetime'' posited by TEGR is simply the GR spacetime in disguise (upon adopting her metaphysical views of spacetime).
+Furthermore, given that in STEGR one also decomposes the Levi-Civita connection into a distinct connection plus a correction term (this time in terms of the distortion tensor), Knox's points presented in the case of TEGR carries over straightforwardly to the case of STEGR---thereby, she can maintain that STEGR, like TEGR, is parasitic upon GR.\footnote{Modulo the issues raised in footnote \ref{fn-knox}.}

-So, up to this point, we have two motivations which might underlie the discrimination approach in the case of the geometric trinity: \begin{enumerate} \item Fewer surplus degrees of freedom in one theory versus another. \item Inertial structure of one theory remaining `physically significant' in the other. \end{enumerate}
+One can, of course, resist these conclusions.
+For example, as already mentioned above, \textcite{RuwardRead} argue that neither of the above positions are compelling.
+One can just as easily cast the conserved quantities/minimal coupling procedure in terms of the fundamental quantities of TEGR---the contortion tensor and the TEGR connection---and equivalently argue that it is \textit{really} the GR structures that are parasitic on the TEGR structures.
+Furthermore, regarding inertial structure, we can either reject the philosophical position of spacetime functionalism entirely or move to an alternative account of functionalism to that of Knox.
+If one is determined to be a spacetime functionalist, it is not clear why the vanishing of connection coefficients should represent the \emph{sine qua non} of spatiotemporality.
+One could in principle adopt another account of functionalism, e.g.~that of \textcite{Baker2020-BAKKIS-2} based on fundamentality, and argue that TEGR's inertial structure is more fundamental.